 OK, guys.
 This month is for you.

 The month of June features a special focus on Men’s Health.
-A good reminder for men to pay attention to health signals and age-adjusted concerns.
+This a good reminder for men to pay attention to health signals and age-adjusted concerns.
 Guys, a little attention goes a long way—especially when it comes to providing yourselves with the best opportunity for early detection and treatment of health issues that may impact your longevity and quality of life.
-So, with the help of Myhealthkc, let’s break things down by the numbers.
+So, with the help of Myhealthkc, let’s break things down by numbers.
 Based on age, here are some cautionary tales for men’s health.

-Health concerns for men in their 20s:
+Health Concerns for Men in Their 20s:

 Normally there are few major health concerns at this stage of men’s lives.
 But men in their 20s also feel this is their age of invincibility and often hold attitudes and behavioral practices that could impact their health long-term.
 Three lifestyles or habits to keep an eye on:

 *Drinking.
 Especially binge drinking.
-Perhaps a remnant from care-free college days, binge drinking can contribute to health issues, especially heart issues, down the line.
+Perhaps a remnant from carefree college days, binge drinking can contribute to health issues, especially heart issues, down the line.
 If you consume alcohol, try to do so responsibly.

 *Skipping regular medical exams.
 Young men, especially those in their 20s, tend only to go to the doctor when something is wrong.
 But by skipping annual check-ups with family physicians or primary care doctors, men run the risk of failing to detect small health issues early on, which may lead to more serious developments as they age.

 *You are what you eat.
 Fast and furious work schedules combined with fast-paced lifestyles in the 20s often also lead to heavy consumption of fast food.
-Lack of proper nutrients, adequate amounts of fruits and veggies in the 20s can lead to problems in the 30s-40s-50s-and beyond.
+Lack of proper nutrients, and adequate amounts of fruits and veggies in the 20s can lead to problems in the 30s-40s-50s-and beyond.

-Men in their 30s-40s
+Men in their 30s-40s:

 This is the age bracket where annual check-ups and preventive practices really do have a profound impact on overall men’s health.
 During this period men are advised to pay special attention to:

 Cholesterol levels, especially between ages 35-45; stress, as many men find themselves balancing work, social life, family responsibilities and parenthood; and blood pressure, a silent killer if left undetected and untreated.
-Annual check-ups and good communication with your primary care physician really takes on added importance.
-Out-of-whack cholesterol, additional stress and rising blood pressure can combine to form the perfect storm of serious health issues right around the corner.
+Annual check-ups and good communication with your primary care physician really take on added importance.
+Out-of-whack cholesterol, additional stress, and rising blood pressure can combine to form the perfect storm of serious health issues right around the corner.